BFA in Studio Art, concentration in Photography

 To earn a BFA in Art with a studio concentration in four years, you must average 15 credit hours per semester.
 In at least three of the eight semesters within the four-year time period, you must take an 18 credit hour course load.

-Seniors must participate in an experience which will prepare them for the professional world of exhibiting.
-All Studio Art majors are required to enter the annual Senior Exhibition.
+Fourth years must participate in an experience which will prepare them for the professional world of exhibiting.
+All Studio Art majors are required to enter the annual BFA Exhibition.
 This exhibition is competitive; works are selected for an installation in the Gatewood Gallery in the Studio Arts Building.